 - Vapor Permeance: EXO = 8 perms / SL = 1.2 perms

-- Interior/Exterior: EXO/EXO-D for Exterior / SL-D for Interior
+- Interior/Exterior: EXO / EXO-D for Exterior SL / SL-D for Interior

-- Adhesive Surface: EXO = Full-surface EXO-D & SL-D = Full-surface + 1 adhesive strip on opposite side
+- Adhesive Surface: EXO & SL = Full-surface, while EXO-D & SL-D = Full-surface + 1 adhesive strip on opposite side

 - When to use: When you're really serious.
-Modified solid acrylic adhesive doesn't need a primer, even with masonry.
+Modified solid acrylic adhesive doesn't need a primer, even with masonry as long as the substrate is solid.
 Thin fleece backing is great for integrating into plaster.
-SOLIDO EXO-D / SOLIDO SL-D have an additional adhesive strip for Zero-Reveal-Taping.

 - Vapor Permeance: ~6.5 perms

 - Interior / Exterior: Exterior

 - Adhesive Surface: Full-surface expanding foam for Zero-Reveal-Taping

 - When to use: When you want to use an exterior expanding foam, and you're using one of the above interior airsealing tapes.
 FIDEN is "windtight", which means it's airtight in the real world, but will allow air through when pressurized with a blower door test.

 Zero-reveal-taping is the simplest and most robust way to air and weather seal.
 Pro Clima has put a lot of thought into airtight window installation methods, and it's the only company that offers additional adhesive strips integrated into their tapes to simplify Zero-Reveal-Taping.
 They figured out that you can save an incredible amount of time by doing much of the airsealing and flashing BEFORE the windows are installed into the rough opening.